Kishoremurugappan/Data-Analytics-Project/README.md

 # 📈 Project Overview

-This project analyzes crime trends across India using official NCRB data from 2020.
+This project analyzes crime trends across India using official NCRB data.
 The goal is to:
 - Clean and preprocess real-world data
 - Explore state-wise and crime-wise statistics
 - Visualize key insights using bar charts, heatmaps, and more